rust-lang/rfcs/text/0000-duration-is-zero.md

 - Example usage:

     + `std::net::TcpStream::connect_timeout()` takes a duration as timeout.
-The documentation says: _It is an error to pass a zero `Duration` to this function._ This is a good example of the proposal function `is_zero()`.
+The documentation says: _It is an error to pass a zero `Duration` to this function._ This is a good example of the proposed function `is_zero()`.

     + `std::thread::sleep()` takes a duration.
 A zero duration does not help much in this case.
 If one program